 3. Acquire Citations

-As getting backlinks and brand mentions can help with off-page SEO, getting citations can help in enhancing your site’s visibility in local searches.
+As getting backlinks and brand mentions can help with off-page law firm SEO, getting citations can help in enhancing your site’s visibility in local searches.
 Therefore, it’s one of the best ways to rank your site locally.

 And how can you get these citations?